What does a mental health worker do?

 Nurses or social workers wishing to build their skills in the mental health area have the option of a number of undergraduate study programs and individual course units.

-Mental health workers can undertake postgraduate study in health promotion or health industry management should they be interested in career progression into these areas.
+For career progression, mental health workers can undertake postgraduate study in health promotion or management.

 It is recommended that social workers be registered with the Australian Association of Social Workers.